chaoss/augur/docs/setup/installing-augur.md

 ## Create Database Schema
 1. [Install Postgresql's latest version for your operating system.](https://www.postgresql.org/download/)
+    - You should download and install the database engine for your operating system.
+For Mac, you can use `brew install postgresql` as an efficient shortcut.
+    - Then you will have either a command line or web interface strategy (described below) to follow for administration and script running.
 2. Create a user called "augur" and a database called "augur" in your postgresql database system.
 Then grant the user all the rights on the database.

 ### Command Line Strategy